A Chapter 13 debtor is entitled to a discharge upon completion of all payments under the Chapter 13 plan so long as the debtor:

 After confirmation of a plan, circumstances may arise that prevent the debtor from completing the plan.
 In such situations, the debtor may ask the court to grant a "hardship discharge."
 Generally, such a discharge is available only if:

 Injury or illness that precludes employment sufficient to fund even a modified plan may serve as the basis for a hardship discharge.
 The hardship discharge is more limited than the discharge described above and does not apply to any debts that are non-dischargeable in a Chapter 7 case.

-Learn More About Chapter 13 Bankruptcy From an Attorney
+Learn More About the Chapter 13 Debt Discharge From an Attorney